DyLLM: Efficient Diffusion LLM Inference via Saliency-based Token Selection and Partial Attention: Extended Ablation Study

-\cref{fig:numsal_others} illustrates extended results from \cref{fig:num_salient}; the average number of salient tokens per layer across the MBPP, MATH, and MMLU-pro benchmarks.
+\cref{fig:numsal_others} illustrates extended results from \cref{fig:num_salient}; the average number of salient tokens per layer across the MBPP, MATH, and MMLU-Pro benchmarks.
 Notably, the initial layers exhibit a markedly lower number of salient tokens.

 This trend aligns with the dynamics identified in Elastic-Cache~\cite{elasticcache}, where shallow layers are relatively more stable, exhibiting small differences between steps, whereas deeper layers continue to evolve as the effect of the updated tokens propagates to other tokens throughout the step.
-While Elastic-Cache computes the entire tokens from a certain layer, we consistently select the tokens flexibly to effectively maintain a low average number of computed tokens without compromising model accuracy.
+While Elastic-Cache computes all tokens from a certain layer onward, we flexibly select a subset of tokens at every layer, maintaining a low average number of computed tokens without compromising model accuracy.

+We further observe that this tendency is consistent across inference steps. \cref{tab:stepwise_numsal} reports the average of $L_{sal}$ at different steps for each layer.
+As generation progresses and fewer masked tokens remain, $L_{sal}$ generally decreases, indicating that \ours naturally adapts its computation to the remaining uncertainty in the sequence.
+Importantly, the relative layer-wise pattern of saliency remains stable across steps: shallow layers consistently require fewer salient updates, while deeper layers account for a larger fraction of the computation.
+This stability suggests that the proposed saliency-based selection is robust to different response lengths and numbers of denoising steps, rather than being tied to a particular generation schedule.